Léo Simpson

 He pursued his studies doing a master of mathematics at the Technical University of Munich from 2019 to 2021.
 This master’s degree was focused on optimization, and his master thesis topic was numerical optimal control applied to walking robots, in a group of researchers from Siemens Technology.
 He then decided to start his Ph.D. in Tool-temp, under the supervision of Dr. Jonas Asprion and Prof. Moritz Diehl, in the framework of the Marie Curie Initial Training Network “ELO-X”.

-Tool-temp is a company producing Temperature Control Units, tools that control the temperature of a variety of industrial processes by means of circulating a thermal fluid.
+Tool-temp is a company producing Temperature Control Units (TCU), tools that control the temperature of a variety of industrial processes by means of circulating a thermal fluid.
 The dynamics of temperature transfers involved in these processes can be quite complex and are hard to model as they strongly depend on unknown parameters of the industrial process.
-The aim of this Ph.D. project is to investigate algorithms that simultaneously learn the parameters of these dynamics and perform a suitable control policy to control the temperature over these dynamics.